Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

 All childern have a line to toward the parent.
 Siblings have a connecting line to other siblings.
 The connecting line is determined by the sibling order:

-- only-child - has no connecting line to other siblings.
+- only-child - only connection is to the parent.
+There are no connecting line to other siblings.
 - first-child - the connecting line starts at the line to the parent and extends toward siblings.
 - middle-child - the connecting line extends toward both the first-child and the last-child
 - last-child - the connecting line starts at the line toward the parent and extends toward siblings.